UKLLC/resource_hub/Fair processing communication method.md

 > - **[in bullet points, list the organisation types]**
 > We will keep all information about you safe and secure by:
 >**in bullet points, concisely list some of the steps you will take to keep information secure**
->

 >#### How will we use information about you after the study ends?
 >
 >Once we have finished the study, we will keep some of the data so we can check the results.
 We will write our reports in a way that no-one can work out that you took part in the study.
 >
 >**Option 1 where data is stored for a set number of years:** We will keep your study data for a maximum of [insert number] of years.
 The study data will then be fully anonymised and securely archived or destroyed. **(UK LLC does not recommend stating a specific set number of years as it limits the number of years in which the retention period is compatible with UK LLC processing LPS data.)**
 >
->**Option 2 where conditions determine how long data is stored for:** We will keep your study data for the minimum period of time required by **[state the conditions that will be used to determine this time period].**The study data will then be fully anonymised and securely archived or destroyed. **(As per GDPR, any personal data must not be kept any longer than is necessary for the purpose for which the personal data are processed.
+>**Option 2 where conditions determine how long data is stored for:** We will keep your study data for the minimum period of time required by **[state the conditions that will be used to determine this time period]** The study data will then be fully anonymised and securely archived or destroyed. **(As per GDPR, any personal data must not be kept any longer than is necessary for the purpose for which the personal data are processed.
 However, there is an exemption in the Information Commissioner's Office (ICO) guidance for research data which allows retention indefinitely.
 We note that both the data held by UK LLC and the documents relating to the design, operations and development of UK LLC all constitute 'research data' and can therefore be held indefinitely.
 UK LLC recommends not specifying how long an LPS will retain participant data but remaining compliant with GDPR by only retaining the data for as long as needed.
 For example "As we would like to look at long-term trends in people's health, we have not set a limit on how long we would like to keep your information".)**
->

 >#### What are your choices about how your information is used?
 >
 >- you can stop being part of the study at any time, without giving a reason, but we will keep information about you that we already have